sighupio/installer-on-premises/docs/COMPATIBILITY_MATRIX.md

 ## Warnings

 - v1.31.4 has a known issue that affects the upgrade process, please use v1.31.4-rev.1 instead.
 See issue [#115](https://github.com/sighupio/fury-kubernetes-on-premises/issues/115) for more information.
+- v1.33.4 (as well as v1.32.4) has a known issue that may leave the kubelet configurations in an inconsistent state in particular use cases, please use v1.33.4-rev.2 instead.
+See issue [#154](https://github.com/sighupio/fury-kubernetes-on-premises/issues/154) for more details.